brand icon May1

 Runners need 7-9 hours per night.
 More and more research is showing that sleep is the MOST important recovery tool out there.
 And make sure your easy days are TRULY easy.
 Keeping an eye on your heart rate is a good way to do this.
 Aim for 65-70% of your max heart rate.
 You can also run with a slower friend and talk the whole time to keep your slow runs slow.
 Conversational pace is a good gauge for an easy run.

-When I was training for the 2019 Boston Marathon, I had my diet analyzed by a registered dietician who specializes in sports performance.
-He identified that I was under-fueling.
+When I was training for the 2019 Boston Marathon, I had my diet while marathon training analyzed by a registered dietitian who specializes in sports performance.
+He identified that I was significantly under-fueling.
 While my protein intake was adequate, I wasn’t getting enough carbs to support the mileage and high intensity I was putting in.
-Read what he suggested I change here.
+Read what he suggested I change in my diet here.
+And when I made the changes, I actually lost weight by eating more.

 When I’m training for a big goal, I don’t drink alcohol.